TusharChugh/travis-gcov-gtest-example/README.md

 Demo for integrating travis CI for continous integration, codecov for code coverage.
 GTests are used for testing the dummy add class created just for the purpose of demo.

 Language: C++
+Compiler: gcc-6
+CMake: 3.5
 Test Framework: gtest
 Code coverage: gcov, codecov.io
 CI Build servers: Travis CI

 ## Instructions to Run